stephendewyer/public-arts-commission/README.md

 designed and developed by stephen garrett dewyer

-A redesign of the public arts commission website launched in 2017, this public arts commission website will:
+A redesign of the public arts commission website launched in 2017, this public arts commission website will feature:
-- create a social network whereby U.S. voters can better organize and connect for the purpose of expanding the political imagination to support a more egalitarian society
-- allow users to search a database of all public arts commission-endorsed campaigns and actions
+- personalized voter portal whereby users can connect and organize with other voters, campaigns and actions (forthcoming)
-- allow campaigns to apply for a public arts commission endorsement
+- campaign portal whereby campaigns can apply for endorsement (forthcoming)
-- allow voters to nominate campaigns for endorsement by public arts commission
-- allow voters to propose actions for public arts commission endorsement
+- subscriptions for Public Arts Commission-endorsed campaigns to receive campaign help including data of voters within their electorate (forthcoming)
+- public access to a searchable database of all campaigns, referendums, legislation, amendments and actions endorsed by Public Arts Commission (forthcoming)
+- donation form for users to donate to Public Arts Commission using subscriptions or one-time donations
+- contact form
+- a list of all Public Arts Commission priorities
-- feature products developed or under development by public arts commission
+- products under development by Public Arts Commission
+- information about Public Arts Commission

 The tech stack will include:
 - SvelteKit